Discover opportunities months before the RFP drops

 Board meetings and strategic plans from City of Tulsa

-The City of Tulsa's 2025-2029 Consolidated Plan and 2025 Program Year Annual Action Plan aims to assess affordable housing and community development needs and market conditions for data-driven investment decisions.
-The plan's primary objective is to improve the quality of life for low- and moderate-income Tulsans by creating suitable living environments, improving affordable housing availability, and enhancing economic opportunities.
-Key goals include the acquisition and new construction of affordable housing, housing rehabilitation, rental housing subsidies, homelessness services, housing and services for people with HIV/AIDS, services for special and low-income populations, public infrastructure and facilities improvements, clearance and demolition, small business loans, and employment opportunities.
+The City of Tulsa's 2026-2027 Annual Action Plan aims to improve the quality of life for low- and moderate-income Tulsans by creating suitable living environments, improving affordable housing, and enhancing economic opportunities.
+Key priorities include increasing affordable housing units, providing housing assistance and homelessness services, and investing in neighborhood improvements.
+The plan also focuses on supporting victims of domestic violence, offering mental health treatment, assisting individuals with disabilities, creating job creation and employment opportunities, and providing services to meet basic needs for low-income households.
+Strategic goals encompass acquisition and new construction of affordable housing, housing rehabilitation, rental housing subsidies, homelessness services, housing and services for people with HIV/AIDS, services for special populations, support services for low-income populations, public infrastructure and facilities improvements, clearance and demolition, and small business loans and employment opportunities.

 Extracted from official board minutes, strategic plans, and video transcripts.